Payroll & Finance

 Payroll Guide to Unpaid Leave | Blog

-Emily | PayHero Resource Author
+Sam | PayHero Resource Author

 There are a few reasons why salaried and waged employees might take leave without pay, and this naturally affects payroll processing.
 But never fear, we’re going to share with you a few helpful tips to ensure unpaid leave is processed quickly and correctly.

-When do employees generally take unpaid leave?
+When do employees generally take leave without pay?

 Here are a few reasons why an employee might ask for leave without pay:

-4. They are going on a sabbatical
+• They are going on a sabbatical.

 No matter what, the employee must seek approval from their employer before taking unpaid leave.
 If they don’t, the employer may take disciplinary action against them.